Bearwaves/growl/docs/README.md

 than the ones necessary for your specific platform (e.g. Android NDK, Emscripten).

-The exception to this is OpenSSL, which you will need installed on your machine in order to build for macOS or Linux targets.

 ## Getting started

 The first thing to do is build the included test app, so you can check